USS Tyler: The Mississippi and Vicksburg

 During the first phase of the siege of Vicksburg, Tyler participated in the joint Army-Navy expedition up the Yazoo River to establish a landward advance on the Confederate stronghold.
 That expedition lasted from 7 December 1862 until 3 January 1863.
 Though the expedition showed no immediate fruits, the land campaign, in conjunction with the waterborne attacks, eventually brought Vicksburg to her knees.
 In the meantime, Tyler saw action in two other operations.
 The first was to open Arkansas to invasion and the second was in support of the slow strangulation of Vicksburg.
 In mid-January, she joined other units of the squadron in escorting Army transports to Fort Hindman which guarded Arkansas Post on the invasion route to Little Rock.
 Federal forces carried that fort finally on 9 January 1863 after a combined sea and land campaign.
 Following that expedition, the gunboat resumed a patrol routine on the Mississippi until late April.

 On the 29th, she joined another expedition up the Yazoo, and it resulted in the fall of the important fortifications on Haynes Bluffs on 1 May.
 That operation was the gunboat's last major role in the reduction of Vicksburg which surrendered to Union forces on 4 July 1863.
+On 6 Jun 1863, Tyler was located near Island 82, Arkansas, on the Mississippi river and under direction of Capt.
+Picket.
+Tyler received surprise delivery of steamboat Lady Walton, originally commandeered by the Confederacy for food transport, but which now flew under a flag of truce.
+This reception was the result of several Arkansas citizens executing a long-meditated attempt to undermine the Confederacy.

 Tyler resumed her support for Army troops upriver invading Arkansas.
 On the day that Vicksburg surrendered, the gunboat brought her guns to bear on an attacking Confederate force near Helena, Arkansas.